Take Time For You, 4 Steps to Self Care

 Similar to the above - You aren’t a bad employee, manager, or co-worker, etc. Your mind and emotions are just as important as your body - in fact they are a part of your body.

 Ask Yourself - What Do I Need Right Now?
 And Do It.

 If you’ve done all of the above, the fun part now is getting to do what you actually need (or want ;)).
 Need a nap?
 Need a bath?
 Need to go for a run?
 Need some ice cream?
 Need to stare at the television screen?
 Need to meditate?
 This is you time and if what you’re doing doesn’t feel right, you have full control to stop and do something else.

 If you find you’re having trouble coming up with a list, just know that’s normal, and it doesn’t mean you’ll never create your list.
-It just means it’s time to start noticing what you enjoy.
-More on that to come.
+It just means it’s time to start noticing, and logging what you enjoy.